-You may always have the attraction to learn a foreign language.
+You may always be interested in learning a foreign language.
 But picking a language that suits you best can be exciting yet challenging.

-As a result of weighing your options, you finally came down to choosing between French and German.
+After weighing your options, you finally decided between French and German.

 This is a logical option since both are beautiful, popular, and useful for various causes and goals.
 But it isn’t easy to select the right one.

-If you are still trying to decide which one to favor and need some solid reasons, you have come to the right place.
+You have come to the right place if you are still trying to decide which one to favor and need solid reasons.

-To simplify things, I have compiled a list you should contemplate when debating which European language to study next — French or German.
+To simplify things, I have compiled a list you should consider when debating which European language to study next—French or German.

 Now is the time to get started!